orbitmines/archive/projects/Project - Research towards Designs (2024-2025).md

 - .expand - Both joysticks to the outside
 - .collapse - Both joysticks to the inside
 - 2 cursors with both joysticks
-	- Right scroll and select
+	- Right scroll and select directionally left-right inside outside next scope.
+Up downis up-down next scope.
+Where it selects the next best thing, but moves smoothly.

 ---